johnsoez4/mojo_max_syntax/mojo_syntax.md

 - For Mojo command-line argument parsing, use 'from sys import argv' and 'args = argv()' to get command-line arguments as an iterable collection.
 - In Mojo, abs, max, and min functions are builtin and don't need to be imported from math module, and 'from time import now' is not required/available.
 - For Mojo main() functions in modules: include main() functions in benchmark/test/demo scripts for standalone execution - compiler warnings about main() in packages are acceptable design patterns.
 - For Mojo design patterns: prefer Copyable/Movable traits over explicit __copyinit__/__moveinit__ methods when default behavior is sufficient.
+However, when refactoring existing code, only add these traits if: (a) replacing existing trivial __copyinit__/__moveinit__ implementations, (b) required by compiler to satisfy new dependencies from other code changes, or (c) the struct is being used in collections and currently fails compilation.

 ### **Mojo Codebase Cleanup**
 - For Mojo codebase cleanup: KEEP core production files in src/, essential utilities, tests in tests/ directories, working demos and benchmarks; DELETE duplicate implementations, experimental files, temporary development files like test_*_simple.mojo if better versions exist, outdated approaches, and broken/non-functional files.